Chicken Noodle Soup is easy to make from scratch with few ingredients.

 Chicken (of course), along with carrots, celery, onions, noodles, and fresh herbs are slow-cooked to savory goodness.

 - BROTH: The whole chicken with some vegetables makes a flavorful broth (and I leave the skin on the onion for color).
-Strain the broth well through cheesecloth and discard the veggies (become too mushy to add to the soup, but I usually snack on them anyhow because they have lots of flavor).
+Strain the broth well through cheesecloth and discard the veggies (they become too mushy to add to the soup, but I usually snack on them anyhow because they have lots of flavor).
 If you don’t have a whole chicken, use 8 bone-in chicken thighs.

 VEGETABLES Onion adds flavor while carrots and celery are traditional additions.
 Any kind of vegetables can be added and frozen vegetables work well too.
 A few cloves garlic, some diced potatoes, spinach, or other favorites can be added.

 First of all, it is super easy and since this recipe uses a whole chicken it’s incredibly flavorful.
 Boiled chicken may not sound special but I can assure you it is one of life’s simple pleasures.